pursuit-curriculum/unit-full-stack-web-development/intro-to-sql-joins/README.md

 But to book a room, you would need information on the rooms available in each hotel. **One** hotel **has many** hotel rooms.

-Let's try to put the info in one table:
+Let's try to put the info in a one table:

 |      name      |    city    |   state    | rating | pets |        room 1         |           room 2            |       room 3        |
 | :------------: | :--------: | :--------: | :----: | :--: | :-------------------: | :-------------------------: | :-----------------: |